ibm-cloud-docs/vpc/bs_snapshots_view.md

 ### Viewing details of a remote region snapshot copy from the CLI
 {: #snapshots-regional-copy-details-cli}

-You can run the `ibmcloud is snaphot` command to list the details about a specific remote region snapshot copy.
+You can run the `ibmcloud is snapshot` command to list the details about a specific remote region snapshot copy.
 The following example shows how to list the details of the remote region snapshot (`my-cli-snapshot-crc`) that is in the `us-south` region.
 The response provides information about the parent snapshot (`cli-snap-crc-test`), the parent volume, and the backup policy that created the snapshot as well.

 ```sh
 ibmcloud is snapshot my-cli-snapshot-crc